 Data marts (sometimes referred to as ‘traditional’ or ‘usual’ data warehouses) are actually subsets of an enterprise data warehouse.
 They have the same functionality as enterprise data warehouses – collecting data from different sources and making it available for analysis.
 However, data marts have a narrower scope as they are designed to meet the needs of particular departments or lines of business.
 This means that they collect only the data that its users (sales, marketing, HR, etc.) need.
 All in all, data marts are usually created for the sake of speed, since their requests are more specific and their queries run against a smaller amount of information.

-Enterprise data warehouses vs operational data stores (ODS)
+What sets enterprise data warehouses apart from operational data stores (ODS)?

 Operational data stores contain up-to-date information in its original format consolidated from disparate operational sources and enable real-time reporting.
 ODS are not substitutes for a data warehouse but rather complement the whole enterprise data warehousing environment.
 They also have some significant differences from EDW: